hanoii/git-workflow/README.md

 - `git push origin :feature/branch` (removes remote branch)
 - `git branch -d feature/branch` (removes local branch)

-If we merge PR/feature branches as is, a bunch of PR/feature branches can be with commits happening in different times.
-While this is OK, it' gives a much clearer history graph if we rebase first.
-Further more, rebasing loses the merge commits that we might have while keeping the feature/branch up to date, which are also not important.
+If we merge PR/feature branches as-is, multiple PR/feature branches can have commits happening at different times.
+While this is acceptable, it gives a much clearer history graph if we rebase first.
+Furthermore, rebasing removes the merge commits that we might have accumulated while keeping the feature branch up to date, which are not important for the final history.

-This should be done at the last step just before merging the branch to staging, which is specially important if the feature/branch is being worked on by different developers.
+This should be done as the last step just before merging the branch into staging, which is especially important if the feature branch is being worked on by multiple developers.

-You should `git push --force-with-lease` your rebased code to the remote PR/feature branch just before merging.
+You should push your rebased code to the remote PR/feature branch with `git push --force-with-lease` just before merging.

-You can then proceed and checkout to your staging branch and merge your PR/feature branch with `git merge --no-ff feature/branch`.
-The --no-ff is meant to store a merge commit of the PR/feature branch so that the history can still be accessed.
+You can then check out your staging branch and merge your PR/feature branch with `git merge --no-ff feature/branch`.
+The `--no-ff` flag creates a merge commit for the PR/feature branch so that the history remains accessible.

-**Note: PR/feature branch are to be short-lived, so make sure you remove the remote (`git push origin :feature/branch`) and local PR/feature branch (`git branch -d feature/branch`).**
+**Note: PR/feature branches should be short-lived, so make sure you remove both the remote (`git push origin :feature/branch`) and local PR/feature branch (`git branch -d feature/branch`).**

-## Pull requests review
+## Pull request review

-This is a nice emoji code you can use if you wanna do verbose code review: https://gist.github.com/pfleidi/4422a5cac5b04550f714f1f886d2feea
+Here's a useful emoji code you can use for verbose code reviews: https://gist.github.com/pfleidi/4422a5cac5b04550f714f1f886d2feea

-## Hotfixes to Production
+## Hotfixes to production

-To be documented, but keeping master/staging with the exact same history is the most important key element.
+To be documented.
+The most important element is keeping master/staging with exactly the same history.

 ## Optional squashing

-I am not a fan of squashing, but used with common sense it can be helpful.
-If your feature branch is full of small commits that touches very little files/lines, it makes more sense to squash them than merge the whole history.
+I am not a fan of squashing, but when used with common sense it can be helpful.
+If your feature branch is full of small commits that touch very few files/lines, it makes more sense to squash them than to merge the whole history.

 TL;DR